1 Year Old Not Crawling Or Pulling Up | Essential Growth Facts

 Can lack of tummy time cause a 1 year old not to crawl or pull up?

-Yes, insufficient tummy time limits the development of muscles needed for crawling and pulling up.
-Babies who spend too much time in restrictive devices may miss critical opportunities for movement and strength building.
+Yes, insufficient tummy time can limit the development of muscles needed for crawling and pulling up.
+Babies who spend too much time in restrictive devices may miss important opportunities for movement and strength building.

 Should I be worried if my 1 year old is not pulling up due to pain?